 You might be considering remortgaging because:

-We have a wide range of mortgages at competitive rates.
 You can find and compare HSBC mortgages online but it's worth bearing in mind the following:

 You can use our mortgage calculator to get a quick indication of the maximum you could borrow, please note this doesn't factor in your individual circumstances and we strongly recommend you follow this up with a Decision in Principle.